mpv-player/mpv/DOCS/man/options.rst

         either BT.601 or BT.709, a forced but correct RGB conversion is performed.
 Otherwise, the result will be incorrect.

         ``dxva2`` is not safe.
-It uses either BT.601 or BT.709 for forced RGB conversion, and which colorspace is used is driver-dependent.
+It appears to always use BT.601 for forced RGB conversion, but actual behavior depends on the GPU drivers.
+Some drivers appear to convert to limited range RGB, which gives a faded appearance.
+        In addition to driver-specific behavior, global system settings might affect this additionally.
 This can give incorrect results even with completely ordinary video sources.

         All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software